JCHE552/receipt-processing-software/README.md

 You cna run this with or without docker.

+If using docker make sure you have docker desktop!

 With Docker:
 1. Go to the directory of docker-compose.yaml in terminal
 2. This should be in folder receipt-processing-software